Bird Camera: Capturing Nature’s Beauty Up Close

 2. Bird Baths

 Bird baths are popular spots for birds to quench their thirst and bathe.
-Positioning a bird camera near a bird bath allows you to capture charming moments of birds splashing and preening, offering unique insights into their grooming habits.
+Positioning a camera near a bird bath allows you to capture charming moments of birds splashing and preening, offering unique insights into their grooming habits.

 3. Nesting Sites